matmer2367/SimsGame/src/singletons/doc.md

 # Creating a Singleton File

-File Name: I(Name).py
+File Name: S(Name).py

 Every Singletion has to be defined as a **class**

-Letter "I" is Needed as Prefix both as filename and classname.
+Letter "S" is Needed as Prefix both as filename and classname.

 In every File the last line of code has to look like this: